mpsxdeveloper/slotmachinegamejs/README.md

 # slotmachinegamejs

-A slot machine game made with vanilla javascript (no images were uploaded)
+A slot machine game made with vanilla javascript

+The images of fruits are from https://gamedeveloperstudio.itch.io/fruits-icon-pack